alphagov/govuk-developer-docs/source/manual/datalabs-content-store.html.md

 Contact a GOV.UK Data Labs software developer through the [GOV.UK Data Labs slack channel](https://gds.slack.com/archives/CHR4UQKU4) for more information.

-Consider using the [GOV.UK mirror](link) if you need a more representative data source of what users actually see on the website.
+Consider using the [GOV.UK mirror](/manual/datalabs-govuk-mirror.html) if you need a more representative data source of what users actually see on the website.

 ## Get access to the Content Store

+To access the Content Store, you:

+- sign into AWS and assume the correct AWS role
-To access the Content Store, you download a copy of the production version of the Content Store and query that local version using Docker.
+- download a copy of the production version of the Content Store to your local machine
+- query the local production version of the Content Store using Docker

+### Sign into AWS and select the correct AWS role

 1. Sign into AWS.
 See the [GOV.UK Developer Docs on getting AWS access](https://docs.publishing.service.gov.uk/manual/get-started.html#7-get-aws-access) for more information.

+1. Select your name in the top right of the screen and select __Switch roles__.

+1. Under __Account__, you can select select __govuk-infrastructure-integration__ or __210287912431__.

+1. Under __Role__, select __govuk-datascienceusers__.

+1. You can enter any text into __Display name__ or leave this field empty.

+1. You can select any colour in __Colour__.
+Best practice is to select green for integration, amber for staging and red for production.

+1. Select __Switch Role__.

+### Download a copy of the production version of the Content Store

 1. Go to the [`govuk-integration-database-backups` AWS S3 bucket](https://s3.console.aws.amazon.com/s3/buckets/govuk-integration-database-backups?prefix=mongo-api%2F&region=eu-west-1) and then go to the `mongo-api` folder.

 1. Download a copy of the production version of the Content Store.
-The production version file is `{DATETIME}-content_store_production.gz`, where `{DATETIME}` is a date and time in `YYYY-MM-DDTHH:MM:SS` format.
+The production version file is `{DATETIME}-content_store_production.gz`, where `{DATETIME}` is a date and time in `YYYY-MM-DDTHH_MM_SS` format.

 1. Run the following in the command line to extract the `content_items.bson` file from the `content_store_production` folder of the downloaded production version file:

     ```
     tar -xvf PATH/TO/DATETIME-content_store_production.gz content_store_production/content_items.bson
     ```

+### Query the local production version of the Content Store using Docker

 1. Set up a local Docker instance by following the instructions in the [govuk-mongodb-content GitHub repo readme file](https://github.com/alphagov/govuk-mongodb-content).